Climate change in Iowa: Mississippi and Missouri Rivers

-"Flooding occasionally threatens both navigation and riverfront communities, and greater river flows could increase these threats.
+According to the EPA "Flooding occasionally threatens both navigation and riverfront communities, and greater river flows could increase these threats.
 In April and May 2011, a combination of heavy rainfall and melting snow caused a flood that closed the Mississippi River to navigation and caused billions of dollars in damage downstream.
 Later that spring, heavy rains and rapid snowmelt upstream led to flooding along the Missouri River, which damaged property and closed the river to navigation.
 These floods caused $85 million in direct damages along the Missouri, with the most extensive property damage and crop loss occurring between Sioux City and Council Bluffs".

-"Although springtime in Iowa is likely to be wetter, summer droughts are likely to be more severe.
+According to the EPA "Although springtime in Iowa is likely to be wetter, summer droughts are likely to be more severe.
 Higher evaporation and lower summer rainfall are likely to reduce river flows.
 The drought of 2012 narrowed navigation channels, forced lock closures, and caused dozens of barges to run aground on the Mississippi River, which cost the region more than $275 million".